lucab/artoolkit/artoolkit/README.txt

 Changes in this release.
 ------------------------
 - Mac OS X video driver: QuickTime 6.4 is now required by default.
-(Support for earlier versions can be enabled at compile-time).
+(Support for  versions back to 4.0 can be enabled at compile-time if required).
 - Mac OS X libARgsub and binaries which call it: fix for bug "GLUT Warning: glutInit being called a second time" by moving glutInit to main so that it is called before calling arVideoOpen.
 - Linux V4L video driver: Apply patch by Wayne Piekarski to auto-adjust video resolution.
 - Windows video driver: Uses updated (0.0.8b) DSVideoLib.
-Install of DirectX SDK, registering of filter no longer required.
-Many bug fixes.
+Building ARToolKit on Windows no longer requires installation of DirectX SDK, or registering of DS filters.
+It also includes many bug fixes.
-- gsub_lite: Added complete support for runtime selection of pixel format and rectangle/power-of-2 textures.
+- gsub_lite: Added complete support for runtime specification of pixel format and rectangle/power-of-2 textures.
-- Mac OS X XCode builds are now bundled applications.
+- Mac OS X XCode builds now build the examples as bundled applications.
+The contents of the "Data" directory are copied into the application bundle at build time.
+The applications can thus be moved from their build locations.
+The utilities are still (mostly) built as command-line tools.
+- The calibration utilties have been rewritten to use gsub_lite.
+They should now run much more reliably across different platforms.

 Changes in earlier releases.
 ----------------------------